 Life away from Christ can never satisfy anyone relying on salty water.
 More than anything, we need the Living Water (John 4:10), which can only be found in The Living One who defeated death and forever holds on to the keys to Death and Hades (Revelation 1:18).

 Indeed, there is the lurking temptation to go back to an old lifestyle.
 For example, life after graduation can be quite a shock.
 Like the Israelites in the wilderness, who wanted to go back to Egypt, recent graduates often look back to their student days with nostalgia.
-When we long for the past we need to be reminded that we live in the presence and not in the past.
+When we long for the past we need to be reminded that we live in the present and not in the past.

 O Lord, may my heart always be set on your Kingdom.
 Break my heart for what breaks yours.
 Search me, O God, and know my heart!
 Try me and know my thoughts!
 And see if there be any grievous way in me, and lead me in the way everlasting!
 Create in me a pure heart, O God, and renew a steadfast spirit within me.
 My flesh and my heart may fail, but God is the strength of my heart and my portion forever.
 Amen & Amen.